-Dear Brothers and Sisters,
+Dear Brothers and Sisters.

-As you may recall, last Dec.
-2018, APWU President Mark Dimondstein reported that he had reached a tentative contractual agreement with management that he believed “to be fair and positive for the members.”
-However, the Rank and File Bargaining Advisory Committee disagreed with his assessment, found the tentative agreement unacceptable, and voted 9 to 4 to reject it.
+Last December, the current president reported that he had reached a tentative contractual agreement with management that he believed to be fair and positive for the members.
+However, the members’ Rank and File Bargaining Advisory Committee disagreed, found the tentative agreement unacceptable, and voted 9 to 4 to reject it.
 When he didn’t get his way, the current president treated members of the Committee with contempt and disrespect.

-To put President Dimondstein’s agreement into perspective, it is worth noting that this is only the second time in the history of the APWU that the Rank and File Committee has rejected a tentative agreement.
+It’s worth noting that this is only the second time in the history of the APWU that the Rank and File Committee has rejected a tentative agreement.

 During previous negotiations, members have always been informed of what was in a tentative agreement.
 However, this time there has been no transparency, and information has been kept from the members.

-Yours in Solidarity,
+Yours in Solidarity